-Life insurance for business owners can help lay a proper financial foundation by protecting your current and future business.
+Business life insurance for owners can help lay a proper financial foundation by protecting your current and future business.
 Let’s look into the different situations that life insurance can benefit your company or business.

 Collateral Assignment Life Insurance

-A life insurance policy can be used for business owners that require cash to begin a business or buy a company.
-Typically, when you purchase a life insurance policy you will name a beneficiary.
-This beneficiary has an insurable interest to the insured.
+A life insurance policy can be used by business owners that require cash to begin a business or buy a company.
+Typically, when you purchase a life insurance policy, you will name a beneficiary.
+This beneficiary has an insurable interest in the insured.

-This beneficiary can be a family member, spouse or a business partner or company.
+This beneficiary can be a family member, spouse, business partner, or company.
 When you’re getting a life insurance plan for an SBA loan or bank loan – it is the same overall concept.

-You have to assign a primary beneficiary, however- the lender will be named the collateral assignee.
+You have to assign a primary beneficiary, but the lender will be named the collateral assignee.

-If you were to die the lender will get the balance of the loan from the life insurance death benefit.
+If you were to die, the lender would get the balance of the loan from the life insurance death benefit.
 Your primary beneficiary will then get the balance once the loan is paid off.